-Depreciation on property and equipment is charged to the consolidated profit and loss account using the straight-line method whereby the cost / revalued amount of an asset is written off over its estimated useful life at the rates specified in note 16.1 to these consolidated financial statements.
+Depreciation on property and equipment is charged to the profit and loss account using the straight-line method whereby the cost / revalued amount of an asset is written off over its estimated useful life at the rates specified in note 16.1 to these financial statements.
+The useful life of assets is reviewed and adjusted, if appropriate, at each balance sheet date.